Table of Contents

 When I said I will go with public transport to Porto Novo, the face of the receptionist when almost white!
-They offered me a driver for free to avoid me going with public transport!
+They offered me a driver for free to avoid me going on public transport!
 Crazy!
 And not that I have listened, I love public transport!

-For the time I have spent, places I have visited and distances I have travelled in this country, not even once I felt in danger.
+For the time I have spent, places I have visited and the distances I have travelled in this country, not even once I felt in danger.
 And I do travel as a solo woman.

 I think that the stage of the roads and pollutions are a much bigger risk to your health than actually interacting with locals!
 People in Benin were super amazing!The question is only when? :) #beninrocksClick To Tweet

 Benin was part of the Slave Coast during the colonial era and surely is not proud of this period of its history.
 Allada and Porto Novo played the main roles in the slave trade, while Ouidah was the main port of sending slaves to Brazil and the Caribbean.

 They do blame their own kings for this tragedy and even though Benin forbade trading its own men and women in the 16th century, it didn’t protect other tribes and nations.